kevxemail/image-posterization/README.md

-## Color Space Vector Quantization
+## Image Posterization w/ Color Space Vector Quantization

 - Recreates an inputted image using only K different colors (posterizes), utilizing K Means clustering to implement color space vector quantization from scratch
 - Reduced run time by 20% by implementing a different approach for choosing the K initial values, where the RGBS are divided K segments in a sorted list